Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 OpShin addresses this by introducing a strict type system on top of Python.
 What OpShin does is have an independent component called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.

-The class `AggressiveTypeInferencer` employs a set of conditions to infer types throughout the Python code.
+The class `AggressiveTypeInferencer` in the file `type_inference.py` employs a set of conditions to infer types throughout the Python code.
 These rules form the backbone of the type inference system, enabling type checking for each of the variables involved.
 As per ATI, types are resolved by flow-insensitivity and type consistency.
-Flow-insensitivity ignores control flow, allowing variables to retain the same type across different points in a scope.
+Flow-insensitivity ignores control flow, allowing variables to retain a union of types across different points in a scope.
 Type consistency ensures that variables maintain the same type throughout their scope, even when conflicting information appears.
 When inconsistencies arise, ATI resolves them by considering the broader context and applying a consistent type across the scope.